sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-4/Dynamic-Memory-Allocation.md

 When extra memory is required at run time programmers tend to use a **dynamic memory allocator**.
 The dynamic memory allocator manages part of a process's virtual memory called the heap, which grows upwards in addresses rather than downwards like the stack does.
 The kernel maintains a variable `brk` which points to the top of the heap.

-Memory in the heap is either allocated (in use by the application) or free.
-Blocks of memory remains in this state unless explicitly changed.
+Memory in the heap is either allocated (in use by the application) or free (not in use).
+Blocks of memory remain in their state unless explicitly changed.
 There are two types of allocators which differ in terms of who is responsible for freeing allocated blocks:

 * Explicit allocators require the application to explicitly free any allocated blocks.